DanielGandia/School_District_Analysis/README.md

 ### How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

 By removing the ninth grade math and reading scores, Thomas High School's performance increase and it made it a top-five scoring school with a high overall score.
+This shows that there was something wrong with the data regarding the 9th grade scores.

 ![top_five_schools.png](https://github.com/DanielGandia/School_District_Analysis/blob/main/Resources/top_five_schools.png)